 Knud Rasmussen was a great Arctic explorer, and in honor of his exploits, a large swathe of land on the northern coast of Greenland was named after him.
 Looking at a modern map of Greenland, I was surprised to see much of what I knew as Knud Rasmussen Land had become Kronprins Frederik Land.
 Not being able to find any clear explanations for what used to count as Knud Rasmussen Land, and what counted now, I decided to dig into the story and summarize it here for any curious souls.

 A good reference to start with is a profile of Knud submitted to the journal Polar Record (Gilberg, 1984), which states that Knud Rasmussen land ranges “from Melville Bay in the west to Danmarks Fjord in the east“, see full quote in Fig. 1.
-If we look at a map (Gyldendal, 1988) from the same decade, this definition is supported, see Fig. 2.
+This source might not be entirely accurate, however, as it mentions Knud receiving an honorary doctorate from the University of Aberdeen, which is likely a case of the author mistaking Aberdeen for St. Andrews.
+However, if we look at a map (Gyldendal, 1988) from the same decade, this definition is supported, see Fig. 2.

 So where is Knud Rasmussen Land?
 It would appear that it used to stretch from Melville Bay in the west to Danmarks Fjord in the east, but was reduced by half in 2000 to end at Wulff Land in the east.